Gnakman/gnakman.github.io/content/projects/windtunnel/Wind Tunnel/index.md

 ![](Ux_profiles.png)
 The figure above shows velocity profiles inside of the test section at various locations.
 If I am testing a sphere or anything suspended in air it should not be affected, but any test involving ground effect will have to have boundary layer thickness in mind.
 I've seen half models of airplanes being tested before and they just place the model on the ground.
 I think I will mount a ground plane 10 mm above the tunnel so minimize boundary layer affecting my test results.

-This is the easy part honestly.
-I am an aerodynamics engineer, I know fluid dynamics and various tools to do fluid dynamics.
-I don't even know how to get electronics and manufacturing started.
+Now that the overall specification of the tunnel is complete, I will have to spend a great deal on figuring out how to actually build this thing.